Ethical, Legal, and Social Implications

 - Huizenga CR, Lowstuter K, Banks KC, et al.: Evolving perspectives on genetic discrimination in health insurance among health care providers.
 Fam Cancer 9 (2): 253-60, 2010.
 [PUBMED Abstract]

-- National Conference of State Legislatures.: Summary: Selected Health Legislation 110th Congress.
+- National Conference of State Legislatures: Summary: Selected Health Legislation 110th Congress.
 Washington, DC: National Conference of State Legislatures, 2008.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

-- National Human Genome Research Institute.: National Human Genome Research Institute Policy and Legislation Database.
+- National Human Genome Research Institute: National Human Genome Research Institute Statute and Legislation Database.
 Bethesda, Md: National Human Genome Research Institute, 2008.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

 - Leib JR, Hoodfar E, Haidle JL, et al.: The new genetic privacy law: how GINA will affect patients seeking counseling and testing for inherited cancer risk.
 Community Oncology 5 (6): 351-4, 2008.

-- American Society of Human Genetics.: Genetic Scientists Applaud U.S. Senate Passage of the Genetic Information Nondiscrimination Act: American Society of Human Genetics Supports Important New Legislation [Press Release - April 25, 2008].
+- American Society of Human Genetics: Genetic Scientists Applaud U.S. Senate Passage of the Genetic Information Nondiscrimination Act: American Society of Human Genetics Supports Important New Legislation [Press Release - April 25, 2008].
 Bethesda, Md: American Society of Human Genetics, 2008.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

-- Genetics and Public Policy Center.: Information on the Genetic Information Nondiscrimination Act (GINA).
+- Genetics and Public Policy Center: Information on the Genetic Information Nondiscrimination Act (GINA).
 Washington, DC: Genetics and Public Policy Center, 2008.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

 - Asmonga D: Getting to know GINA.
 An overview of the Genetic Information Nondiscrimination Act.
 J AHIMA 79 (7): 18, 20, 22, 2008.
 [PUBMED Abstract]

-- National Conference of State Legislatures.: Genetics Laws and Legislative Activity.
+- National Conference of State Legislatures: Genetics Laws and Legislative Activity.
 Washington, DC: National Conference of State Legislatures, 2008.
-Also available online.
-Last accessed January 15, 2014.

 - Allain DC, Friedman S, Senter L: Consumer awareness and attitudes about insurance discrimination post enactment of the Genetic Information Nondiscrimination Act.
 Fam Cancer 11 (4): 637-44, 2012.
 [PUBMED Abstract]